 In creating the University’s physical master plan, the planners conducted extensive student surveys, including survey questions specific to course scheduling.
 For example, students were asked: “Have you ever been unable to take a class because of a tight class change schedule?
 Is the inability to take this class likely to delay your expected graduation?”
 In the survey, 19% of 1st year students, 29% of 2nd year students, 33% of 3rd year students, and 30% of 4th year students responded yes.

-The Office of Scheduling and Space Management conducted a followup survey of more than 5,000 students, which, in addition to echoing the findings of the master planners, revealed that better assignment of courses into appropriately sized classrooms wlll allow more students to take the classes they need when and where they need them.
+The Office of Academic Scheduling and Instructional Space conducted a followup survey of more than 5,000 students, which, in addition to echoing the findings of the master planners, revealed that better assignment of courses into appropriately sized classrooms wlll allow more students to take the classes they need when and where they need them.

 Rutgers–New Brunswick created a Faculty and Instructor Teaching Availability application to enable faculty to indicate when they prefer to be available to teach.
 Department chairs may also enter approved "block-offs" for faculty and instructors, times when they are unavailable due to scheduled University, School, or department obligations, including professional obligations relating to service, research, and scholarship.
 Finally, accommodations for faculty with medical or disability needs, or for a sincerely held religious belief or practice are entered by Academic Labor Relations in accordance with the university's existing process.